-Due to the condition of these patients, there will be those who will have no registered legal representative or where the legal representative is not contactable or able to visit the hospital within 2 to 3 weeks to be able to enrol the potential participant in a timely manner.
-In such cases we advocate enrolment would be possible with written agreement from an independent clinician.
-If no legal representative is available for discussion then an independent clinician will be approached.
-If a legal representative visits the hospital at a later date, then the trial will be discussed with them and their consent sought at that time point to continue in the trial.
+If towards the end of the 4th week we are not able to identify personal legal representative or where the personal legal representative is not contactable or able to visit the hospital in order to give informed consent on behalf of the potential participant into the study, we advocate enrolment with written agreement from an independent clinician who is defined here as the professional legal presentative.

+If a personal legal representative visits the hospital at a later date, then the trial will be discussed with them and their consent sought at that time point in order for the patient to continue in the trial.